lopezdsr/sql-query/sqlref/sql_reference.md

 <h3>Related References</h3>

-A *operator* are referenced by [valueExpression](#valueExpression).
+An *operator* is referenced by [valueExpression](#valueExpression).

 ## Sampling Table Data
 {: #chapterSamplingTableData}

-Any table, that is, object stored on Cloud {{site.data.keyword.cos_short}}, used in a *from clause* can be associated with a *table sample clause*.
+Any table, that is, object stored on Cloud {{site.data.keyword.cos_short}}, used in a *from clause*, can be associated with a *table sample clause*.
 The table sample clause defines how to retrieve a subset of rows from the underlying table (object stored on Cloud {{site.data.keyword.cos_short}}).
 This lets you write queries for samples of the data, for example, for the purpose of interactive data exploration, data mining, and so on.

-The general syntax of a table sample clause is described by the rail road diagram below.
+The general syntax of a table sample clause is described by the syntax diagram below.

 <h3 id="sample">sample</h3>